 Writing minutes does take time and effort.
 If you don’t write down what happens in the meeting, if you don’t document the decisions and tasks, then you are wasting time and money.

-Minutes help you close and summarise each topic.
+Minutes help you close and summarize each topic.
 I bet everyone has experienced the disagreements over what was discussed.
 Even immediately after a meeting.
 Writing it down allows clarification then and there.
 Minutes are a record of what actually happened in the meeting.

 Don’t be tempted to leave them until after the meeting.
 Our memories are very unreliable.
 Each attendee will have their own recollection of the meeting.
 Decisions will be second-guessed at the next meeting, and tasks won’t be completed.